BeepIsla/valve-region-selector/README.md

 - How do I update?
 - - Uninstall the old version, go to Github and download the new version.

 - What do the checkboxes mean?
-Can I completely disable a region?
-- - You cannot turn off a region.
-The checkboxes simply mean whether or not the program will modify the ping.
-If a region is red it will use your real ping.
-If a region is green it will use your selected ping.
-If you don't want to connect to a specific region I recommend simply setting it to 500.
+- - A legend on what each color means is available in the help section.

 - Can I close the program after enabling it?
 - - No. The program is keeping Steam running, if you close it Steam will close too.